akashm776/exactness-triage/README.md

 That could be a problem.

-Some tool outputs can be summarized without losing anything important.
-A test that fails because for example the sort direction is wrong can be captured via a summary.
-But some outputs contain one specific thing the agent needs to see exactly.
-These are a few examples: an error message naming the wrong key, test diff showing two bugs at once, a KeyError with an abbreviated name that has five plausible expansions.
-If these are summarized then there is a chance vital information might be lost causing the agent to fail.
+Some tool outputs can be safely summarized because their useful signal is coarse-grained.
+For example, a bug caused by sorting in the wrong direction can usually be captured in a short description.
+Other outputs are different: they contain exact details the agent may need later.
+An error message might name the wrong key, a test diff might reveal two separate bugs, or a KeyError might contain an abbreviated name with several plausible meanings.
+If those details are compressed too aggressively, the summary may drop the one piece of information needed to fix the issue.

 This project tests a simple fix.
 Before any tool output enters the agent's context, run a classifier.
 If the output contains load-bearing exact information, pass it through unchanged.
 Otherwise summarize it.
 This happens at arrival time — before the context gets polluted — not after.